Setting up an IDE for using Snowpark Checkpoints

 Warnings

-• Wrong type: Adding a checkpoint with a different type than the project type will underline it with the following error message: “Please make sure you are using the correct Snowpark-Checkpoints statement.
+• Wrong type: If you add a checkpoint with a different type than the project type, it is underlined, and this error message is displayed: “Please make sure you are using the correct Snowpark-Checkpoints statement.
 This particular checkpoint statement is different from the others used in this project, statements that don’t match the project type will be ignored when executed.”

 • Invalid checkpoint name: There are invalid ways to add a checkpoint name parameter.
-If this happens, a warning message will be displayed: “Invalid checkpoint name.
+If this happens, a warning is displayed: “Invalid checkpoint name.
 Checkpoint names must start with a letter and can only contain letters, numbers, hyphens, and underscores”.